WeeverApps/rand-injections-cli/README.md

 1. Insert whole array to inspection command for odata.

 # Issues

 💡 Caused by: feature `edition2021` is required consider adding `cargo-features = ["edition2021"]` to the manifest

 **Solution:**

 - Update the Rust to satisfy the new edition 2021 by running this command `rustup default nightly && rustup update`

+💡 `ERROR: There isn't any tiers for this app` but there are tiers for this app

+**Possible Solution:**
+_unconsistent fix_

+- Fetch/pull main branch for wx-data-agent and api-odata and ensure that it's connected properly.
+- Ensure lagoon.dsm.tiers table has meta_event_id that isn't 0.
+If it does then rebuild database.